-The rules and regulations for land development within Edmonton are contained in the Zoning Bylaw, No. 12800.
+The rules and regulations for land development within Edmonton are contained in the Zoning Bylaw No. 20001.

-s.6.123 zone: a specific group of listed Uses and Development Regulations which regulate the Use and Development of land within specific geographic areas of the City...
+Zone means a specific group of listed Uses and Development Regulations that regulate the Use and development of land within specific geographic areas of the city.